Azure-Samples/cosmos-db-design-patterns/materialized-view/README.md

 ### Scenario: Implementation of materialized views for different partition keys

-In this section, we will look at implementing materialized views using the change feed.
+In this section, we will look at implementing materialized views using Azure Cosmos DB's change feed.

 Tailspin Toys stores its sales information in Azure Cosmos DB for NoSQL.
 As the sales details are coming, the sales details are written to a container named `Sales` and partitioned by the `/CustomerId`.
 However, the eCommerce site wants to show the products that are popular now, so it wants to show products with the most sales.
 Rather than querying the partitions by `CustomerId`, it makes more sense to query a container partitioned by the `Product`.
 Azure Cosmos DB's Change Feed can be used to create and maintain a materialized view of the sales data for faster and more efficient queries for the most popular products.